H4m5t3r/Keskustelufoorumi/documentation/Installation guide.md

 ```
 $ (venv) ~/Keskustelufoorumi$
 ```
-Always remember to activate the virtual environment if it it not activated before running the application.
+Always remember to activate the virtual environment before running the application.
+Otherwise it will not start.

 **Update `pip`, which is used to get the required dependencies**
 ```